sanjay14073/funwithscripting/README.md

 # Fun with shell scripting
-Shell Scripts that can initialize a empty node project,basic node+express project,react in js project,react in ts project
+Shell Scripts that can initialize a empty node project,basic node+express project,react in js project,react in ts project.
 ## Table of Contents

 - [Getting Started](#getting-started)